 “It’s fine to look back if you want to retire, but I still feel young and I still have a lot of energy.”

-Murphy only plays a small part in the movie but was happy to take the role as it was a chance to renew a working relationship with a director he admires greatly – Christopher Nolan.
+Murphy said he was happy to take the minor role as it was a chance to renew a working relationship with a director he admires greatly – Christopher Nolan.

 Murphy said: “Christopher Nolan is one of the greatest living directors, and you want to work with the best.